arthur-vilela/PP3-battlefield/README.md

 - Explanation and examples for enumerate function used on the grid was taken from this [GeeksforGeeks](https://www.geeksforgeeks.org/enumerate-in-python/) tutorial.

-- Line of code used to clear the terminal after every round and when game is restarted was taken from this [StackOverflow answer](https://stackoverflow.com/a/36941376/26410724).
+- Line of code used to clear the terminal after every round and when the game is restarted was taken from this [StackOverflow answer](https://stackoverflow.com/a/36941376/26410724).
 The idea for it was given by my mentor [Alan Bushell](https://github.com/Alan-Bushell).
   ```
   import os
   os.system('cls||clear')